International Student Table for Advocacy & Relations

 International Student Advisory Board (ISAB)

 Graduate and Professional Student Assembly (GAPSA) International Affairs

 ISTAR is coordinated by ISSS.
 For any questions about ISTAR, please contact:

-Eva is a sophomore studying International Relations and Business Analytics, minoring in Art History.
+Eva is a senior studying International Relations and Business Analytics, minoring in Art History.
 Born and raised in Beijing, she attended high school in Connecticut.
 At Penn, she is involved in the Assembly of International Students, the International Affairs Association, and Wharton China Association.
 Eva enjoys horseback riding, traveling, and exploring different cultures through food or arts.